We may earn money or products from the companies mentioned in this post.

 Oh, how I used to hate heading to the grocery store (some days I still do).
 Going with kids in tow is tough; toss sensory issues into the mix, and it’s even harder.
 The side glances.
 Comments.
 Apparently the grocery store is where parenting experts spend their time, who knew?

 I’ve learned to be unapologetic, but it took some time to develop thick skin.
+People can be judgmental.
 You are NOT a failure as a parent – so get that thought out of your head.
 You’re also not alone.

 Although it won’t always be picture perfect, there are some things that have helped us have a successful trip to the grocery store: